 12 am Taxi from Hatton to Dalhousie

 1.15 am Start trail from Dalhousie 3-5 am

 Arrive to peak

 Get a bus back to Hatton (1 hr Dalhousie to Hatton)

 ***Advice*** It is possible to make the trip quickly by climbing the day you arrive and moving on to your next destination as soon as you finish the hike.
 For fast hikers it’s possible to get to the peak and back in less than 4 hours if it’s not busy, not allowing time to watch the sunrise.
 Although you’ll save on a nights accommodation I would NOT suggest this as it will be extremely tiring, you’ll have to climb with your backpack and you won’t take in the full experience, especially during pilgrimage season.

 The accommodation in Hatton is not expensive and it’s worth paying for 2 nights.
 Nobody wants to be climbing 5,500 steps with all of their stuff on their back!

 If you’re staying in Delhousie, it is easily done to arrive and climb the same day as the trail is on your doorstep but don’t be planning anything strenuous the next day!

-The route that leads to Sri Pada is an important habitat particularly for birds but also other mammals and insects.
-Limit your volume and if you’re using headtorches then keep them to the path.
+The route that leads to Sri Pada is an important habitat particularly for birds, mammals and insects.
+Limit your volume and if you’re using a headtorch then keep them to the path.

-Although it is now common for travellers to climb Sri Pada, remember that it is still a pilgrimage site.
+Although it’s now common for travellers to climb Sri Pada, remember that it’s still a pilgrimage site.
 Although it might look great on Instagram, remember that the not everyone will appreciate you taking photos of them, particularly when they’re climbing 5,500 steps!